-If your child exhibits any of the symptoms below with persistence, they may have some of the underlying medical dysfunctions commonly seen with the “new childhood epidemics.”
+If your child exhibits any of the soft signs below with persistence, they may have some of the underlying medical dysfunctions commonly seen with the "new childhood epidemics."

 Click on the symptom to learn more.

 - One or two red cheeks after eating

 - Red or hot ears after eating